Cosmetic products

 The other information must normally appear on both the container and the packaging.
 However, if it is not possible for the batch code to appear on the container, it can appear on the packaging only.
 Similarly, where there are practical constraints, the conditions for use may appear on a leaflet, label, tag, tape or card enclosed with or attached to the product, again with an indication referring the consumer to it.

-The requirements on the responsible person
+The requirements on the 'responsible person'

 • the qualitative and quantitative composition of the product.
 For perfume or perfume compositions in the product, you are only required to keep the name, code number and supplier identity.
 Qualitative information for all composites, and the quantitative information in relation to dangerous substances, must also be made easily available to the general public